gong0218/machine-learning-nanodegree-capstone/report.md

 - _Were there any interesting aspects of the project?_
 - _Were there any difficult aspects of the project?_
 - _Does the final model and solution fit your expectations for the problem, and should it be used in a general setting to solve these types of problems?_

+The process used for this project can be summarised with the following steps:
+1.
+2.
+3.
+4.
+5.
+6.
+7.
+8.

 ### Improvement
 In this project, Basically, I only used original features and forecast methodlogies since I had to take a lot of time for hyper parameter tuning.
 If I were to continue with this project, adding features, such as, lagged variables and other economic indicators(GDP growth, consumer confidence index, etc.) is one of improvements I should explore.